 History of the Autism Awareness Walk and Autism Alliance of Northeastern NY:

 The first Autism Awareness Walk was held in 2005 at the Oval in Plattsburgh.
 The community welcomed this annual event with open arms.
+The event continued to be held annually.
 In 2011, the founders of the Walk chose to organize into a non-profit organization, and Autism Alliance of Northeastern NY (AANENY) was born.
 The charitable purpose of AANENY is to empower individuals and families touched by Autism Spectrum Disorders (ASD) in Clinton, Essex and Franklin counties through support and education.
 The Autism Awareness Walk is the sole fundraising event for AANENY.
 All funds raised stay within our tri-county community.